aokealy/pokemon/README.md

 - numerous issues when trying to deploy the project but I had to delete the database and migrations and remigrate them which made the site work on heroku.

+- I have had many internet and computer issues over the last few weeks which was unfortunately hindered my work and is why I have a few bugs and features that I had to leave out when creating this project.

 # Deployment

 ## Deployment To Heroku